This post may contain affiliate links. Please read our disclosure policy.

 These lazy girl caramel tiramisu cups are one of the best and easiest desserts you can make.
 This recipe is inspired by your favorite macchiato coffee and put in tiramisu form for a fun and delicate dessert.

-Prep Time 10 minutes mins
+Prep: 10 minutes

-Total Time 10 minutes mins
+Total: 10 minutes

-Servings 8 mini cups***
+Servings: 8 mini cups***

 Ingredients